Yummyburber/Running-Tracker/README.md

 # Running Tracker

 A simple cross-platform desktop app to log your runs, track effort and distance, and manage your running history.
-Built with Electron, JavaScript, HTML, CSS, and SQLite.
+Built with JavaScript, HTML, CSS, and SQLite.

 ## Features